hieuvp/learning-automation-tools/getting-started-with-ansible/configuring-multiple-hosts/README.md

 An inventory can also organize managed nodes, creating and nesting groups for easier scaling.
 To learn more about inventory, see the Working with Inventory section.

-### Modules

-The units of code Ansible executes.
-Each module has a particular use, from administering users on a specific type of database to managing VLAN interfaces on a specific type of network device.
-You can invoke a single module with a task, or invoke several different modules in a playbook.
-For an idea of how many modules Ansible includes, take a look at the list of all modules.

-### Tasks

-The units of action in Ansible.
-You can execute a single task once with an ad-hoc command.

-### Playbooks

-Ordered lists of tasks, saved so you can run those tasks in that order repeatedly.
-Playbooks can include variables as well as tasks.
-Playbooks are written in YAML and are easy to read, write, share and understand.
-To learn more about playbooks, see About Playbooks.

 ## [Ansible Glossary](https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html)

 ### Push Mode